-(1) A judicial officer may issue a warrant authorising an enforcement officer to enter private land and seize and impound property materially involved in the commission of an offence.

-- (2) A warrant may be issued only if- - (a) the application for it is made in writing and on oath; and - (b) the judicial officer is satisfied that- - (i) the property is materially involved in the commission of an offence; and - (ii) it is reasonable in the circumstances for the property to be seized; and - (iii) the enforcement officer has- - (A) directed the person committing the offence to stop committing the offence; and - (B) advised the person that, if he or she fails to do so, the officer intends to apply for a warrant; and - (C) given the person committing the offence a reasonable opportunity to stop committing the offence. - (3) A warrant- - (a) may be issued subject to any terms and conditions imposed by the judicial officer issuing the warrant; and - (b) authorises an enforcement officer, subject to any terms and conditions imposed under paragraph (a), to- - (i) use any assistance that is necessary in the circumstances; and - (ii) use any force that is reasonably necessary to enter the land and seize and impound the property concerned. - 83 Conditions for exercise of warrant to seize property on private land - (1) An enforcement officer executing a warrant issued under section 80 must- - (a) be accompanied by a member of the police; and - (b) when entering the land and when reasonably requested to do so afterwards, produce for inspection by any person occupying the land at the time- - (i) the warrant; and - (ii) evidence of the officer's identity; and - (c) if requested, whether at the time or later, provide a copy of the warrant within 7 days after receiving the request.
+- (1) An issuing officer (within the meaning of section 3 of the Search and Surveillance Act 2012) may issue a warrant authorising an enforcement officer to enter private land and seize and impound property materially involved in the commission of an offence. - (2) A warrant may be issued only if- - (a) the application for it is made in the manner provided for an application for a search warrant in subpart 3 of Part 4 of the Search and Surveillance Act 2012; and - (b) the issuing officer is satisfied that- - (i) the property is materially involved in the commission of an offence; and - (ii) it is reasonable in the circumstances for the property to be seized; and - (iii) the enforcement officer has- - (A) directed the person committing the offence to stop committing the offence; and - (B) advised the person that, if he or she fails to do so, the officer intends to apply for a warrant; and - (C) given the person committing the offence a reasonable opportunity to stop committing the offence. - (3) The provisions of Part 4 of the Search and Surveillance Act 2012 (except sections 118 and 119) apply as if a warrant issued under subsection (1) were a search warrant. - (4) An enforcement officer executing a warrant issued under this section must be accompanied by a constable.